scottyschup/ruby-curriculum/w1d1/data-structures/string.md

 # => "Mondays are the hardest."
 ```

 This technique is called *string interpolation*.
-Inside the `#{}`, you place
+Inside the `#{}`, you
-ruby code; the code is executed, and the return value is inserted
+place Ruby code; the code is executed, `#to_s` is called on the result
+to turn it into the string, and the stringified result is inserted
-inside the string.
+into the containing string.

 The code inside the `#{}` should be very short; just one variable plus
 maybe a single method call; that keeps things easy to read and